 Questions OCC TV Foreshadowed changes?
 1. How regulated?
 Details of regulator/s The Australian Communications and Media Authority (ACMA) regulates content matters in respect of online content generally; otherwise, to this point, there is currently no explicit regulation of OCC TV services (but note the comments in the adjoining column - 'Foreshadowed changes?').
 The ACMA is an impartial and independent regulator, but key policy decisions are made by the federal Ministry.
 The ACMA is responsible for regulating telecommunications, broadcasting, radio communications and online content.
 However, while it has one converged administrative structure, it continues to implement different legislative frameworks for broadcasting and telecoms.
-The ACMA's decisions can be appealed, including to the Administrative Appeals Tribunal (and subsequently, through the Federal Courts). • Following the completion of the Australian Competition and Consumer Commission's (ACCC) Digital Platform Inquiry, and in response to the ACCC's recommendation that a platform-neutral and harmonised media regulatory framework be developed and implemented to address the inconsistent operation of Australia's overarching broadcast regulatory framework (which captures traditional and subscription broadcast television licensees, but does not apply to services that make available programmes using the internet (such as OCC TV services)), the Federal Government has indicated that it will take the first steps in regulating OCC TV services specifically by introducing local content obligations for OCC services which were supposed to be introduced by 1 July 2024 (discussed further below in relation to point 9, content regulation).
+The ACMA's decisions can be appealed, including to the Administrative Appeals Tribunal (and subsequently, through the Federal Courts). • The Australian Competition and Consumer Commission's (ACCC) Digital Platform Inquiry was published in March 2025, and in response to the ACCC's initial recommendation that a platformneutral and harmonised media regulatory framework be developed and implemented to address the inconsistent operation of Australia's overarching broadcast regulatory framework (which captures traditional and subscription broadcast television licensees, but does not apply to services that make available programmes using the internet (such as OCC TV services)), the Federal Government has indicated that it will take the first steps in regulating OCC TV services specifically by introducing local content obligations for OCC services which were supposed to be introduced by 1 July 2024 (discussed further below in relation to point 9, content regulation).
+However, any further movement on this has stalled for the time being .
 2. Copyright protection?
 It is unclear whether, under Australian law, the transmission of a live event on an OCC TV service would be protected as a "broadcast" under copyright legislation.
 Otherwise, legislative protection is strong.
 Numerous site-blocking injunctions have been granted in Australia, including in relation to applications brought by pay TV providers.
 Recent surveys suggest a decline in the rate of Australians downloading copyright protected content.
 Over the course of 2023, the Federal Attorney-General held a series of roundtables with key stakeholders on copyright priorities and emerging issues, in order to develop practical and achievable copyright reform proposals for government to consider and potentially take forward.
+Among other things, the roundtables considered the narrow definition of 'broadcast' under the Copyright Act - currently, the definition of